milliorn/nextjs-13-firebase-starter/README.md

 - Click on the web icon button to create your web app.
 It will show a text popup `Web`.
 - Register app by giving it a nickname and click `Register app` button.
 - Where package.json is located, in your cli, type `npm i firebase`.
 - Copy configuration file.
-Make a new file in `src` called `firebase` called `firebase.js`.
+Make a new file in `src` called `firebase.js`.
 - In project root, create a file and name it `.env`.
 - Make sure you add `.env.local` to your `.gitignore` so you don't expose your variables in git repo.
-- Follow the instructions here at <https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables#loading-environment-variables> to add your variables from firebase.js into this file.
+- Follow the [instructions here](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables#loading-environment-variables) to add your variables from firebase.js into this file.

 Example...